 Your project will look a little funny at this point, with the stitches on the needle spread out from each other and the individual triangles only slightly connected to each other.
 Don't worry; after the next set of blocks, things will look just fine.

-From here, proceed to the tutorial on working a left-edge triangle, which will ensure that the side of your knit fabric is straight.
+From here, proceed to working a left-edge triangle, which will ensure that the side of your knit fabric is straight.